cristianvlaicu/Saint_Bank_WebSite_Vlaicu/README.md

 &nbsp;&nbsp;👉 It is important to remark that all web page is made in local server and nothing you do inside the page is going to store.
 This is just a JavaScript code, on local development and at the momento I didn't do nothing on external server.
 I'm still learning 🤣🤣😅😅

-&nbsp;&nbsp;👉 All script is commented to can understand step by step the code and to can run it, just clone or download the zip folder of the repository and open it with your favorite IDE, then finally execute the html with live server and enjoy trying this JavaScript web app; or you can click on the Netlify web link to use it directly on your browser:<a target="_blank" href="" ><b></b>
+&nbsp;&nbsp;👉 All script is commented to can understand step by step the code and to can run it, just clone or download the zip folder of the repository and open it with your favorite IDE, then finally execute the html with live server and enjoy trying this JavaScript web app; or you can click on the Surge web link to use it directly on your browser:<a target="_blank" href="https://saint-bank-website-vlaicu.surge.sh/" ><b>https://saint-bank-website-vlaicu.surge.sh/</b>

 &nbsp;&nbsp;👉 Here you have some screen prints to preview the web site: